seananderson/seananderson.ca/content/_index.md

 I'm a biologist at the [Pacific Biological Station](http://www.pac.dfo-mpo.gc.ca/science/facilities-installations/pbs-sbp/index-eng.html) with
 Fisheries and Oceans Canada in Nanaimo, British Columbia.
 I link theory with data through statistical and simulation models to improve predictions about ecological systems and inform management and policy decisions.
-In particular, I am interested in how we can estimate population status with limited data and in the role of variance, risk, and extreme events in population dynamics.
+In particular, I am interested in spatiotemporal species distribution modelling, how we can estimate population status with limited data, and in the role of variance, risk, and extreme events in population dynamics.

 <img src="images/seananderson2018@2x.jpg" alt="Sean C. Anderson" class="headshot"/>

 My [research](/cv.html#publications) broadly spans the field of quantitative ecology.
-In my role at Fisheries and Oceans Canada, I am focussed on marine fish and fisheries.
+In my role at Fisheries and Oceans Canada, I am focused on marine fish and fisheries.
 My current areas of research include:

 - Ecological extremes in time or space, e.g. [black-swan events](http://www.pnas.org/content/114/12/3252)
 - [Ensemble approaches](https://doi.org/10.1111/faf.12200) in fisheries stock assessment